 “Tractor” means an on-road vehicle meeting one of the following:

-The definition of “tractor” in title 17, CCR section 95662(a)(23).
+The definition of “tractor” in title 17, CCR, section 95662(a)(23).

-The definition of “vocational tractor” in title 17, CCR section 95662(a)(27).
+The definition of “vocational tractor” in title 17, CCR, section 95662(a)(27).

+“Test fleet” means vehicles owned and operated by a manufacturer that are not used for commercial purposes and are operated only to demonstrate functionality to buyers, test durability, or gather data for engine or vehicle certification or research, and vehicles operating under a CARB-issued experimental permit as authorized by California Health and Safety Code section 43014.

-“Two-engine vehicle” means a specially constructed on-road mobile vehicle that was designed by the original equipment manufacturer to be equipped with 2 engines: 1 engine provides the primary source of motive power of the vehicle while the second engine is an auxiliary engine with 50 brake horsepower or greater that is permanently attached and integrated into the original design of the vehicle to perform a specific function, which may include providing auxiliary power to attachments, performing special job functions, or providing additional motive power.
-If a vehicle was originally designed with the capability to have an auxiliary engine installed, but the auxiliary engine was installed by someone else other than the original equipment manufacturer, the vehicle still qualifies as a two-engine vehicle.
-Two engine street sweepers are not included in this definition.
+“Two-engine vehicle” means a specially constructed on-road mobile vehicle that was designed by the original equipment manufacturer to be equipped with two engines: one engine provides the primary source of motive power of the vehicle while the other engine is an auxiliary engine with 50 brake horsepower or greater that is permanently attached and integrated into the original design of the vehicle to perform a specific function, which may include providing auxiliary power to attachments, performing special job functions, or providing additional motive power.
+If a vehicle was originally designed with the capability to have an auxiliary engine installed, but the auxiliary engine was installed by a person or entity other than the original equipment manufacturer, the vehicle still qualifies as a two-engine vehicle.
+Two-engine street sweepers are not included in this definition.

 “Van” means a single unit vehicle configured with seats to transport passengers or with an enclosed space for the primary purpose of transporting cargo and equipment.

-“Vehicle” or “motor vehicle” means self-propelled equipment that meets one of the following criteria:

-Equipment that has a GVWR that is greater than 8,500 lbs. that is intended for use on highways, and meets the definition set forth in title 17, CCR section 95662(a)(26);

-Equipment that has a GVWR equal to or less than 8,500 lbs. and meets the definition of “light duty package delivery vehicle” as defined by section 2015(b) and is intended for use on highways; or

-Is a yard tractor that is not intended for use on highways.
+“Vehicle” means either a device as defined in CVC section 670, or a yard tractor that is not intended for use on highways.

 “Vehicle awaiting sale” means a vehicle in the possession of a dealer, financing company, a private party, or other entity that does not intend to operate the vehicle in California or offer the vehicle for hire for operation in California, and it is operated only to demonstrate functionality to potential buyers, to move short distances to make repairs, or for maintenance or storage.
-It also includes new vehicles when driven for the first time to be delivered to the ultimate purchaser to be placed in service outside of California.
+It also includes new vehicles when driven to be delivered to the fleet owner.

-“Vehicle Identification Number” or “VIN” means an alpha numeric code which has been permanently assigned by the manufacturer to a vehicle.
+“Vehicle Identification Number” or “VIN” means an alphanumeric code that has been permanently assigned by the manufacturer to a vehicle.

-“Vehicle purchase” or “purchase” means the fleet owner has placed an order for a vehicle or powertrain conversion for immediate delivery or installation and has already paid for or has entered into a binding agreement with the authorized dealer, powertrain conversion installer, or manufacturer to pay for the vehicle or conversion.
-A vehicle purchase includes where the fleet owner has executed any one of the following:
+“Vehicle purchase” or “purchase” means an action wherein a fleet owner has: placed an order to acquire the legal or equitable title to a vehicle; to convert a vehicle to a ZEV; or to enter into a lease agreement with a contract term of one year or more.
+The action taken must be for immediate delivery or installation and the purchaser has already paid for or has entered into a binding agreement with an authorized dealer, entity that converts vehicles to ZEVs, third party, or manufacturer to pay for the vehicle or conversion.
+A vehicle purchase does not include renewing a lease agreement for a vehicle already in the California fleet.
+A vehicle purchase includes when the fleet owner has executed any one of the following:

-Identified, committed, and encumbered funds and executed a written notice to proceed to a manufacturer or powertrain conversion installer to begin production of the vehicle either:
+Identified, committed, and encumbered funds and executed a written notice to proceed to a manufacturer, authorized dealer, or entity that converts vehicles to ZEVs to begin production of the vehicle either:

 Under a previously entered purchase contract, or